8 Tips on Internal Links for SEOHow to

 Tip #7.
 Links Blocked by Robots.txt, Meta Robots or X-Robots-Tag

-Using robots.txt, Meta Robots and X-Robots-Tag file you can disallow search robots to parse a web page.
+Using robots.txt, Meta Robots and X-Robots-Tag file you can disallow search robots to crawl a web page.
 As a result, links on this page will not be indexed.
-So it’s useful to check which ones are blocked because of indexation instructions.
+So it’s useful to check which ones are blocked by indexing instructions.

 Tip #8.
 Do Not Use Nofollow Links

 A long time ago, SEOs thought that ‘PR Sculpturing’ can improve their ranking.
 So they have been choosing which links must be dofollow and nofollow to control the flow of authority from page to page.
 But nowadays it’s a completely outdate technique.
 Why?
 Because search engines divide link juice among all links coming from a page, including the nofollow links.
 But while nofollow links do get some link juice, they do not pass it through to the pages they point to.
 So when talking about internal links, it's better to remove a link (when it’s reasonable to do so) than make it nofollow.

 But if you don’t want to pass your link authority to external resources, you can use nofollow link for them.
 For example, if you refer to https://en.wikipedia.org/wiki/Giant_panda in your post, in order not to pass your link authority to this post, you can write the following attribute for the link: